Incubaid/www-incubaid/www.incubaid.com/content/exits/Virtualbox.md

 ##### Founded: 2000

+Achim Hasenmueller founded Virtualbox in 2000.
 Hypervisor software developed by Innotek GmbH, a Weinstadt, Germany-based supplier of virtualization software.
-Founded by Achim Hasenmueller, who is currently advisor to Green IT Globe and Racktivity.
-The company was founded in 2000.
+Incubaid only much later came into the picture where Kristof became friends with Achim and helped the company to get acquired by Sun Microsystems.
+Achim and Kristof have partnered in quite some other Incubaid startups since then.

 ##### Exit: 2008